 Here’s what you need to do – allow your body enough recuperation time for over compensation to take place, so that the muscles can adjust to their new strength and growth.

 Exercise Selection for Intensity

-I can't stress enough of how exercise selection is absolutely crucial.
+I can’t stress enough how exercise selection is absolutely crucial.
 There are only a few exercises that you really need to perform.
 These exercises consist of multi-joint movements.

-These particular exercises are far superior to that of isolation exercises (working 1 muscle group at a time) because you are required to use more muscles from every muscle group.
+These particular exercises are far superior to of isolation exercises (working 1 muscle group at a time) because you are required to use more muscles from every muscle group.